toledosq/sd-enable-textual-inversion/README.md

 # How to Use

 Before you can do anything with the WebUI, you must first create an embedding file by training the Textual-Inversion model.
 Alternatively, you can test with one of the pre-made embeddings from [here](https://github.com/hlky/sd-embeddings).

 In the WebUI, place the embeddings file in the embeddings file upload box.
 Then you can reference the embedding by using `*` in your prompt.

-> **WARNING:** This is a very memory-intensive model and, as of writing, is not optimized to work with SD.
-You will need an Nvidia GPU with at least 10GB of VRAM to even get this to train at all on your local device, and a GPU with 20GB+ to train in a reasonable amount of time.
-If you do not have the system resources, you should use Colab or stick with pretrained embeddings until SD is better supported.

 Examples from the paper:
 ![](https://textual-inversion.github.io/static/images/editing/puppet.JPG)